Palindromic rheumatism: Diagnosis

 Due to the symptoms of palindromic arthritis and the nature of the attacks, diagnosis can be difficult or take a long time.
 The symptoms can be similar to many other forms of arthritis or other autoimmune diseases.
 It is often a case of eliminating the other conditions before getting the correct diagnosis due to there being no specific test for PR diagnosis.

 No single test can confirm a diagnosis.
 A doctor may make a diagnosis based on medical history and signs and symptoms.
 Palindromic rheumatism must be distinguished from acute gouty arthritis and an atypical, acute onset of rheumatoid arthritis (RA).
 Without specific tests (such as analysis of joint fluid), it may be difficult to distinguish palindromic rheumatism from other episodic joint problems.
-It is important to note that a person may experience more than one autoimmune disorder at the same time, as overlap syndrome.
+A person may experience more than one autoimmune disorder at the same time, as overlap syndrome.
 Laboratory findings are usually normal.
 Blood tests may show an elevation of the ESR and CRP, but are otherwise unremarkable.
 Rheumatoid factor may be present especially in the group that is likely to develop rheumatoid arthritis.

 Proposed classification by Guerne and Weismann in 1992: